shengyuan-lu/FabFlix/README.md

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
+    1. use `cd` command to change the directory where `log_processing.py` located
+    2. make sure python is installed
+    3. have the location of the log file ready
+    4. run `python3 log_processing.py [location_of_log_file]`
+    5. average TS and TJ results will be printed out

 - # JMeter TS/TJ Time Measurement Report